dcamposliz/learnPython/datacamp_python/README.md

 	> ["blah", 2, 3, 4, 5]

-insteresting that when we change the value of element with index 0 for list variable x, index 0 for list variable list also changes.
+It is interesting that when we change the value of element with index 0 for list variable x, index 0 for list variable list also changes.

-if we want to copy a list whose values are independent from the first list, we can do the following:
+If we want to copy a list whose values are independent from the first list, we can do the following:

 	list = [1,2,3,4,5]

 	x = list(list)

-as you can see, we used the list() function. we can also use slicing:
+As notable, we used the `list()` function. we can also use slicing:

 	list = [1,2,3,4,5]

 	x = list[:]

-this way, if we modify the element values of x, we will not modify the values of list.
+This way, if we modify the element values of x, we will not modify the values of list.

---

-FUNCTIONS
+## Functions

 a function is a piece of reusable code, and it solves a particular task. we call functions instead of writing the code ourselves because it saves time :D